We Discuss Kitchen Cabinet Quality Between Small & Larger Kitchen Design Shops

 Occasionally we get a customer that takes our designs and brings them to a small cabinet maker or friend to copy what we designed in a high-end semi-custom line or custom line for around the same price.
 In their desire to get themselves “a deal”, they end up paying the same money for an inferior product, without a reliable guarantee and from a home furniture maker far less knowledgeable about kitchen cabinetry and design.
 These customers often become our best referrals when problems eventually arise.

-Wishing everyone a great fall and of course as Julia said……….
+Wishing everyone a great winter and of course as Julia said……….